dongzgh/dongzgh.github.io/journal.md

 * [HEXAGONMI](#hexagonmi)
 	* Presented UI component at the Sprint Review meeting
-	* Discussed with Muhammand about issues left over
+	* Discussed with Muhammad about issues left over
 	* Reviewed codes from Adrian and Shaharoz for Split Surfaces

 ## 2019-04-17